 Most animals tolerate treatment very well.
 Those who have problems usually do well with adjustments in the dose or schedule of their treatment.
 It is important for you to have an understanding of the effects of the drugs so that minor problems can be managed, and major ones recognized early and brought to our attention.

 Chemotherapy is the cornerstone of treatment for many types of veterinary cancer.
-Our chemotherapy protocols are designed to maintain your pet’s excellent quality of life while providing the most effective therapy against cancer.
-All chemotherapy appointments include physical examinations performed by the oncologist, blood work evaluation to ensure that your pet can safely receive chemotherapy, and administration of the appropriate chemotherapy drugs tailored specifically to your pet’s individual needs.
+Our chemotherapy protocols are designed to maintain a pet’s excellent quality of life while providing the most effective therapy against cancer.
+All chemotherapy appointments include physical examinations performed by the oncologist, blood work evaluation to ensure that a pet can safely receive chemotherapy, and administration of the appropriate chemotherapy drugs tailored specifically to a pet’s individual needs.
 This entire process may take only an hour or two but sometimes can take all day.
-Your pet can usually go home on the same day they receive chemotherapy.
+Pets can usually go home on the same day they receive chemotherapy.

-For procedures lasting all day, we ask that you drop off your pet, so we can treat your pet during the day and have them ready for pick-up by late afternoon.
-Our technicians will ask how your pet is doing at home and if you have any new concerns or questions.
+For procedures lasting all day, we ask pet owners to drop off their pet, so we can treat their pet during the day and have them ready for pick-up by late afternoon.
+Our technicians will ask how a pet is doing at home and if you have any new concerns or questions.
 As always, the oncologists are happy to discuss any questions, concerns or changes in treatment over the phone with you.
 Please ensure that you provide phone numbers where we can reach you during the day.
-When your pet is ready to go home, we will provide written discharge instructions.
+When a pet is ready to go home, we will provide written discharge instructions.

-If you choose to wait while your pet is receiving chemotherapy, we will make every effort to expedite your pet’s treatment.
-Our laboratory provides blood work results quickly, but you can plan on visits requiring at least one to two hours.
+If owners choose to wait while their pet is receiving chemotherapy, we will make every effort to expedite their pet’s treatment.
+Our laboratory provides blood work results quickly, but pet owners can plan on visits requiring at least one to two hours.
 This is to allow time for the oncologists to examine the patient, review the blood work, and to then have the treatment prepared and administered by the oncology nurses.